Updated April 22, 2026 with the latest data

 Canada is a net exporter of commodities including notably energy products, metal & mineral products, farm, fishing & intermediate food products, and forestry products.

 Canada is a net importer in most manufactured and finished goods categories including consumer goods, motor vehicles & parts, industrial machinery, and electronic & electrical equipment.
+Given all the support to that industry, it might be a surprise to see that motor vehicles are a large net IMPORT category for Canada.

 Canadians don’t actually operate as one giant sort of “team”.
-But it can be argued or observed from this data that, for the country as a whole, the net exports of energy (oil) in particular and to a much lesser extent other commodity products are what pay the bills to allow the country to be very much a net importer of consumer and manufactured goods.
+But it can be argued or observed from this data that, for the country as a whole, the net exports of energy (oil) in particular and to a lesser extent other commodity products are what pay the bills to allow the country to be very much a net importer of consumer and manufactured goods.

 END